2mur/avalanche_normal_txs_project/readme.md

 * **Daily Ledger:** Transforms transaction deltas into a cumulative running balance per user, per day.
 * **Behavioral Matrix:** Classifies wallets strictly based on mathematical thresholds (e.g., >0.1% supply = Whale) and action shifts (Holding vs. Distributing).
 * **Quadrant Dashboard:** Generates a custom HTML UI with frosted-glass CSS, Plotly stacked area charts, and top 50 user statistic cards.

-### 5. WebGL Transfer Simulation (`blockchain-viz/`)

-A standalone React application hosted statically on Google Cloud Storage.

-* **Direct Data Fetching:** Pulls processed JSON payloads directly from the public Google Cloud Storage bucket using CORS-enabled fetch requests.
-* **Physics Engine:** Utilizes Three.js/WebGL to animate thousands of nodes.
-* **Dynamic State Management:** Nodes drop out of the central cluster (turn gray) when balances hit 0, and glowing directional particles scale dynamically with transfer amounts along the edges.

----

-Would you like me to draft the `deploy.ps1` script to automate building the React app and uploading it to Google Cloud Storage alongside your Python pipeline deployments?